davidnbooth/html3pdf.js/README.md

-# html2pdf.js
+# html3pdf.js

-html2pdf.js converts any webpage or element into a printable PDF entirely client-side using [html2canvas](https://github.com/niklasvh/html2canvas) and [jsPDF](https://github.com/MrRio/jsPDF).
+html3pdf.js converts any webpage or element into a printable PDF entirely client-side using [html2canvas](https://github.com/niklasvh/html2canvas) and [jsPDF](https://github.com/MrRio/jsPDF).

-> :warning: There have been several issues reported in v0.10.
-They are being investigated but in the meantime you may wish to remain on v0.9.3 ("^0.9.3" in npm, or [use cdnjs for HTML script tags](https://cdnjs.com/libraries/html2pdf.js/0.9.3)).
+This library is a continuation of, and is compatible with the API for, [html2pdf.js](https://github.com/eKoopmans/html2pdf.js) by [Erik Koopmans](https://github.com/eKoopmans)
 ## Table of contents

 - [Getting started](#getting-started)